SillyScarly/Discord-Webhook-Spammer/README.md

 It's a very simple thing to do.
 You will need your webhook url for this.
-Once you have your webhook url, replace the String "Webhook url" with your webhook url and make sure you have the "" around the string.
+Once you have your webhook url, replace the String "Webhook url" with your webhook url and make sure you have the "" around the webhook url otherwise python won't register it as a string.
 For the String "Message" you can put any word
 You want in the "Message" string.
 This will be your Message that your Webhook will send to the channel.